 - 4. Work with parents, schools, education and training providers to enhance aspirations and minimise absences to reduce the attainment gap between the least and most deprived children and young people in Walsall - 5.
-Increase access to evidence-based parenting and family support programmes, targeted at those most in need (Children in need includes those who are looked after (LAC) and those with a child protection plan (CPP))
+Increase access to evidence-based parenting and family support programmes, targeted at those most in need (eg CIN and CPP)